Ixolit/modsecparser/README.md

 ## Getting started

+Before you can start you need to create a Postgres database with the [modsecparser schema](docs/schema.sql).

-See the [sample configuration](docs/modsecparser-example.yml) for configuration details and the `modsecparser --help` output for runtime options.
+See the [sample configuration](docs/modsecparser.yml-example) for configuration details and the `modsecparser --help` output for runtime options.

 You can use `flock(1)` to prevent concurrent runs when using a cronjob: